Lovkush-A/website/content/posts/new-website/index.md

   - Select Hugo from Framework preset.
 Assume the other things are correct - I think it matches what I saw from the docs for gokarna.
   - Click 'Save and deploy'.
   - Get bug... `Unable to locate config file or config directory`
-  - The blogpost at the top did use `config.toml` instead of `hugo.toml`, so just try renaming.
+  - The blogpost by peluche did use `config.toml` instead of `hugo.toml`, so just try renaming.
   - Now get different error.
 Progress! `Error building site...<.Site.Params.dateFormat>: invalid value; expected string`
   - I get the same error locally too.
   - Search for `dateFormat` in the repo, find example, and copy `dateFormat = "January 2, 2006"` into params section of config file.